Scholl Chair in International Business

 The CSIS Trade Commission on Affirming American Leadership is focused on developing a positive trade agenda for the United States.

-Jonathan Robison, Program Manager and Research Associate, Scholl Chair in International Business
+Japhet Quitzon, Program Coordinator and Research Assistant, Scholl Chair in International Business